ilyakava/ISL/ISL_chap3_Ex.md

         *  product of errors, when you take the log of the product, it becomes the sum of the errors, and they are all the same, so you multiply by the number of observations

-*  We will notice a squared x in the gaussian distribution.
+*  We will notice a squared x in the Gaussian distribution.

 *  calculate likelihood function, probabilities of a certain error given an error.
 Maximize that you got the observation.